exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 Firstly, the website remembers its state when navigating to another basepair class (selected data source, filters, comparison are kept), but the state can be reset at any time by clicking the **Home** button in the top menu.
 We can select any populated class of basepairs, and switch to **Parameter Ranges**, prompting the display of several numeric input fields.
-For each defined H-bond, we get a column of input fields, with a row for each parameter; each cell allows to limit its minimum and maximum allowed value.
+For each defined H-bond, we get a column of input fields, with a row for each parameter; each cell represents the minimum and maximum allowed value.
 Our focus is on the first row, which controls the limits on distance between heavy atoms.
 To find the _bad_ examples, we set the minimum to 3.6 Å, a threshold for instance used in PyMOL default settings.
 Typically, only a small fraction of basepairs have all H-bonds >= 3.6 Å, but in @fig:screenshot-app-hb-filters we received three cases in the reference set for the **tWW A-A** class.